avarassanchez/tTEscanR/README.md

 -------- **Differential expression analysis module** --------

-The differential expression analysis module provides a comprehensive ser of functions for identifying and analyzing differentially expressed features across multiple biological levels, including gene expression, codon-anticodon interactions, and amino acid usage.
+The differential expression analysis module provides a comprehensive set of functions for identifying and analyzing differentially expressed features across multiple biological levels, including gene expression, codon-anticodon interactions, and amino acid usage.
 It supports various statistical frameworks, normalization techniques, and visualization tools to ensure accurate and comprehensive analysis.

 **`DESeq2runner()`**.
 Performs differential expression analysis using the DESeq2 package and provides several output visualizations (heatmap, PCA plot and/or volcano plot), as well as normalizes the input data and gives the corrected data object.